anaisda/fennec/DEPLOYMENT_GUIDE.md

    - Click "New Project"

 2. **Import Repository**
-   - Select your fennec-ai repository
+   - Select your Anateck-ai repository
    - Vercel will detect it's a React app

 3. **Configure Project**